 30 Days to the Father’s Heart:

 What are you seeking from God your Father?
-Do you know that, if it’s good and God doesn’t have a better plan, you already have what you seek?
-It often takes time for it to be revealed and understood, but God has already granted it.
+How close do you feel to the Father’s heart?
+Do you know that, if what you want is good and God doesn’t have a better plan, you already have what you seek?
+It often takes time for it to be revealed and understood, but God has already granted it because he loves you far more than you realize.

-Most of us don’t have the level of faith that makes waiting for the answers to our prayers a joyful, peaceful time.
+Most of us don’t have the level of faith that makes waiting for God’s help a joyful, peaceful time.
 That’s because we don’t fully trust God.

 When you’ve cried over unanswered prayers, who did you blame?
 For most of my life, I blamed myself.
 God could not possibly be at fault.
 He was perfect.
 He was all-good.
 He loved me unconditionally.
 So I worked hard at my spiritual growth.
 I wanted to have faith that was at least the size of a tiny mustard seed.
 Apparently, according to Jesus, only a little bit of faith is enough to move mountains.
 “Nothing would be impossible for you,” he said (see Matthew 17:20).
 And apparently my faith was smaller than that.